dynatrace-ace-services/easy-dynatrace-with-monaco/08-in-Summary/Readme.md

 # 08-in-Summary
-it's what you can import in your Jenkins to automate your monitoring :
+it's what you can define in your Jenkins Pipeline to automate your monitoring :

 - export the variables